umanghome/express-to-fcc/README.md

-### Express your concerns to FCC regarding Net Neturality by just filling 3 fields!
+### Express your concerns to FCC regarding Net Neutrality by just filling 3 fields!
 [International Addresses Only]

 This is a Python application that shows a dead-simple HTML form that asks for a person's name, email, and address and submits a Comment to FCC regarding Net Neutrality.